SunityHealth/sunity-health-token/README.md

 At the technical level SUN is a ERC20-compliant token, derived from the [MiniMeToken](https://github.com/Giveth/minime) that allows for token cloning (forking), which will be useful for many future usecases.

 Vesting functionality derived from [VestedToken](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/token/VestedToken.sol) is also built-in into our token.
-Founders, advisors and early contributor have their tokens vested.
+Founder and team members have their tokens vested.

 ## Contracts